 How to do Balayam Mudra?

-If you want to try Balayam Mudra, here’s how to do it:
+If you desire to try Balayam Mudra, you will have to do it in the following way:

-1. Find a comfortable and quiet place to sit.
+1. Find a place where you can sit or lie comfortably and relax.
 You can sit on a chair or cross-legged on the floor, whichever is more comfortable for you.

-2. Extend your arms in front of you and interlock your fingers, leaving your thumbs free.
-Make sure your palms are facing down.
+2. Straighten your arms towards the front of you and link your fingers but keep your thumbs not tied.
+Make sure the palms are the bottom.

-3. Bring your hands close to your face and position your thumbs against each other, touching at the tips.
-Your thumbs should form a slight angle, creating a small tunnel between them.
+3. Carry your hands near your face and insert your thumbs against each other, the touch of the thumbs at the end is correct.
+Keep your thumbs a little oblique, making a small tunnel between them.

-4. Now, start rubbing your nails against each other vigorously.
-Make sure to rub all the nails, including the thumbs.
-You can do this in a back-and-forth motion or in a circular motion, whichever feels more comfortable to you.
+4. Currently, start abrading your nails against each other sharply.
+Make sure to scrape all your nails, including your thumbs.
+It can be done in a tally and retally or circularly, as it is more convenient to your taste.

 Side Effects of Balayam Mudra.